rcloran/lr-inaturalist-publish/README.md

    macOS: double click the zip file

    Windows: right click and select "Extract All..."
-3) Move the lr-inaturalist-publish.lrplugin directory somewhere you would like the plugin to be stored.
+3) Move the `lr-inaturalist-publish.lrplugin` directory somewhere you would like to store the plugin.

-   On macOS, the standard location for Lightroom Classic plugins is `~/Library/Application Support/Adobe/Lightroom/Modules` (that is, within the `Library` directory inside the user's home directory).
+   On macOS, the standard location for Lightroom Classic plugins is `Library/Application Support/Adobe/Lightroom/Modules` within the user's home directory.
+By default the `Library` folder is hidden in Finder.
+You can navigate to it by choosing the `Go -> Go to Folder...` menu option in Finder and typing `~/Library`.

    On Windows, the standard location for Lightroom Classic plugins is `C:\Users\username\AppData\Roaming\Adobe\Lightroom\Modules`

+   If you store the plugin in one of these standard locations, Lightroom will automatically load them at start-up, so you don't need to add them.
-4) In Lightroom, open the Plug-in Manager (`File` -> `Plug-in Manager`), and add the plugin using the `Add` button near the bottom left of the window.
+4) If you used one of the standard locations, restart Lightroom.
+If you chose a different location, then open the Plug-in Manager in Lightroom (`File` -> `Plug-in Manager`), and add the plugin using the `Add` button near the bottom left of the window.

 ## Usage